spryker/spryker-docs/docs/scos/dev/back-end-development/plugins/plugins.md

 ### Plugins in Zed

-You can copy and paste the template below.
+You can copy and paste the following template.
 All you need to do is to replace the placeholders and to implement the related interface.
 The `AbstractPlugin` allows you to access the facade of the module where the plugin is placed via the `getFacade()` method.

 The most common use case for plugins in Zed is to delegate all calls directly to a method in the facade.
 You can also access the factory of the communication layer via `getFactory()`.